andrewdavis23/andrewdavis23/README.md

-#### WASSUP!
+#### Hello and welcome!

 I have a Mathematics degree from Western Connecticut State University.
 My focuses were secondary classroom education and machine learning.

-I am currently working as a systems analyst for a supply chain where I do a lot of database work.
+I am currently working as a systems analyst for a supply chain where I do a lot of database work (SQL, VBA, Pythons applications, etc.).
 I am working towards a position in data science.

 > Programming languages:  Python, Java, MATLAB